onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 VNF Guidelines.

-This appendix will describe the differences between these two documents indexed on the SWA 001 sections
+This appendix will describe the differences between these two documents indexed on the SWA 001 sections.

 Section 4 Overview of VNF in the NFV Architecture
 -------------------------------------------------